OpenBazaar/openbazaar-desktop/docs/connectionIssues.md

     This will lead to a ncurses menu.
 In this menu, choose ask, and scroll through the long list of trusted CAs until you   find your ‘my_ca.crt’ certificate authority file.
 Mark it for inclusion with Space, then hit Tab then Enter to finish up.

   - Finally, execute `certutil -d sql:$HOME/.pki/nssdb -A -t "C,," -n "My Homemade CA" -i my_ca.crt`.

+---

+If on Linux you are seeing an "ERR_INSECURE_RESPONSE" error, it is likely because the OS does not recognize the certificate as a trusted certificate.
+Complete step 2 in the section above.
+The last bullet point there is what most people have not done.